Showing posts with label arkansas. Show all posts

 During Mr. Payne's show, he announced he had two visitors from Alabama.

-He said where in Alabama are you from and I replied to the Northwest corner of Alabama.
+He asked, "Where in Alabama are you from?" and I replied, "The northwest corner of Alabama."

 We asked several other questions, then Mr. Payne went back to playing his music.

-We had our picture taken with Sonny Payne, dropped a couple of dollars in the donation box, thanked Mr. Payne and the curator of the museum.
+We had our picture taken with Sonny Payne, dropped a couple of dollars in the donation box, and thanked Mr. Payne and the museum curator.

 We drove to Maple Hill Cemetery to take pictures of the Civil War Markers at Civil War Hill, which was located on a hill overlooking the river.

-We stopped at a Jewish church that was being restored, I was invited inside, ask if I could take some pictures, they said yes.
+We stopped at a Jewish church that was being restored.
+I was invited inside and asked if I could take some pictures, and they said yes.

-It was getting way past lunchtime so we left Helena stopping at the Arkansas Welcome Center where we ask if there were any good places to eat nearby, the woman said to go to Ground Zero Blues Club 352 Delta Avenue Clarksdale, MS 38614-4213 (662) 621-9009 but it was closed.
+It was getting way past lunchtime, so we left Helena and stopped at the Arkansas Welcome Center, where we asked if there were any good places to eat nearby.
+The woman recommended the Ground Zero Blues Club at 352 Delta Avenue, Clarksdale, MS 38614-4213, (662) 621-9009, but it was closed.

-We stopped in the historic town of Tunica where I took pictures of war markers, James Cotton Blues marker.
+We stopped in the historic town of Tunic, where I took pictures of the arm marker and the Ames Cotton Blues marker.

-I took several pictures of thousands of birds flying, landing in trees in the park and surrounding area.
+I took several pictures of thousands of birds flying, landing in trees in the park andthe surrounding area.

-When we arrived at the hotel we purchased some snacks, took them to our room.
+When we arrived at the hotel, we purchased some snacks and took them to our room.

 We were rudely awakened by a fire alarm at 1:00 A.M.

-We proceeded to leave the room, it was a false alarm.
+We left the room, but it was a false alarm.

-Everyone went backs to their room, it was hard to go to sleep knowing that it could be another alarm.
+Everyone went back to their rooms.
+It was hard to go to sleep knowing that it could be another alarm.

 We had everything packed and ready to go just in case.